Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-{\bf Model Prototype.} This type of intrinsic method is specifically for classification tasks, and is derived from a classical form of case-based reasoning~\shortcite{kolodner1992introduction} called prototype classification~\shortcite{marchette2003classification,bien2011prototype,kim2014bayesian}.
+{\bf Model Prototype.} This type of intrinsic method is specifically for classification tasks, and is derived from a classical form of case-based reasoning~\cite{kolodner1992introduction} called prototype classification~\cite{marchette2003classification,bien2011prototype,kim2014bayesian}.
 A prototype classifier generates classifications based on the similarity between the given input and each prototype observation in the dataset.
 In prototype classification applications, the word ``prototype'' is not limited to an observation in the dataset, but can be generalized to a combination of several observations or a latent representation learned in the feature space.
 To provide intrinsic explanations, the model architecture is designed to enable joint training the prototypes along with the original task.
 The model explainability is achieved by tracing the reasoning path for the given prediction back to each prototype learned by the model.

-\shortciteA{li2018deep} proposes an explainable prototype-based image classifier that can trace the model classification path to enable reasoning transparency.
+\cite{li2018deep} proposes an explainable prototype-based image classifier that can trace the model classification path to enable reasoning transparency.
 The model contains two major components; an autoencoder and a prototype classifier.
-The autoencoder, containing an encode and a decoder, is to transform raw input into a latent feature space, and the latent feature is later used by the prototype classifier for classification.
-The prototype classifier, one the other hand, is to generate classification via i) first calculating the distances in the latent space between a given input image and each prototype, ii) then passing through a fully-connected layer to compute the weighted sum of the distances, and iii) finally normalizing the weighted sums by the softmax layer to generate the classification result.
+The autoencoder, containing an encoder and a decoder, is to transform raw input into a latent feature space, and the latent feature is later used by the prototype classifier for classification.
+The prototype classifier, on the other hand, generates a classification via i) first calculating the distances in the latent space between a given input image and each prototype, ii) then passing through a fully-connected layer to compute the weighted sum of the distances, and iii) finally normalizing the weighted sums by the softmax layer to generate the classification result.
 Because the network learns \textit{prototypes} during the training phase, each prediction always has an explanation that is faithful to what the network actually computes.
 Each prototype can be visualized by the decoder, and the reasoning path of the prototype classifier can be partially traced given the fully-connected layer weights and the comparison between input and each visualized prototype, providing intrinsic model explanations.